pysmt/mathsat-cffi/README.rst

 The file mathsat_cffi.py provides an interface based on CFFI [1] to access the MathSAT SMT Solver.
-This allows the use of the same "binding" across multiple versions of Pythons and OS's.
+This allows the use of the same "binding" across multiple versions of Python, OS's, and (most importantly) with PyPy.

 **This is an EXPERIMENTAL interface and will change without notice**